 “We’ve heard supplier concerns about some of the standards and the site visit process, and we are working to address them without endangering the trust fund by lowering the bar too much,” a CMS source told HME News last month.
 “I think we have taken some reasonable steps.”

 “It is important to note that these 21 supplier standards have been in effect since December 2000,” she said.
 “If a provider is not in compliance with a particular standard, we should not be looking the other way.”

 Providers and industry watchers welcomed the stepped-up effort to weed out fraudulent players.
-Reports soon began to surface, however, of providers losing supplier numbers for not having their store hours posted, not being listed in the yellow pages and a number of other “picky” infractions that could be easily corrected, say industry watchers.
+Reports soon began to surface, however, of providers losing supplier numbers for not having their store hours posted, not being listed in the yellow pages and a number of other “picky” infractions that could be easily corrected.